ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-To run Jupyter Notebook on startup and with the generated configuration, a second systemd service is created:
+To run Jupyter Notebook automatically when the VM is started, a second systemd service is created:

 ```
 sudo nano /etc/systemd/system/jupyter.service